nonamecrackers2/simple-clouds-api/README.md

 > [!NOTE]
 > Documentation is currently limited.
+>
+> Currently only compatible with Simple Clouds 0.7 and above.
+>
 > For a list of full versions, please see the [maven repo](https://maven.nonamecrackers2.dev/#/releases/nonamecrackers2)

 ## Usage